-Linda met the man of her dreams in Carmel, lived with him, married him and when they retired, they moved to a small community, close to wine country, in the Sierra Foothills where they live on top of a mountain, with seven furry critters and limited cell reception.
-And, at last, she has time to write!
+Linda met the man of her dreams in Carmel, and when they retired they moved to a small community close to wine country in the Sierra Foothills where they live on top of a mountain with seven furry critters and limited cell reception.
+At last, she has time to write!